Franklalalala/test_read_the_docs/docs/manual/SimulationModules.rst

 -  ``geom_mode``: decides how to build quasi-equilibrium isomers.
 This parameter is highly recommended to be set as ``pre_defined``.
-The pre-defined geometry parameters are chosen from thousands of randomly sampled isomers.
+The pre-defined geometry parameters are achieved from thousands of randomly sampled isomers.
 If one needs to change these parameters, set ``geom_mode`` to another value and assign new parameters through ``geom_para``.
 Note that, the new format needs to stay consistent with `the original <https://github.com/Franklalalala/AutoSteper/blob/18f474b0dd58adc9cd7484007a14927e2cde5123/src/autosteper/generator.py#L12>`__.

+-  ``skin``: parameter to decide whether two atoms are bonded.
+For details see the checker module.
+By default, this parameter is set to be 0.15.

 Note that, the generator module could be used alone to build hand-tuned structures.
 See